evansmbithi/evansmbithi/README.md

 - Stack: Scala | Python | JavaScript |

-Check out the stuff I make in my free time
+Check out stuff that I make in my free time.

 <!-- 💞️ I’m looking to collaborate on ... -->
 - LinkedIn: www.linkedin.com/in/evansmbithi